Mother's Day Must Go

 Education.
 The previous 8 of 10 Secretaries of Education were men who ruled the office for 34 of the last 40 years.
 During such time, women comprised 75 percent of public school teachers but only 14 percent of school superintendents.
 Is this dearth of women leaders and education policy framers the reason why the self-described "greatest nation on earth" is a flat-out flunky when it comes to A-B-Cs, 1-2-3s and general common sense?
 The U.S. ranks 17th in overall education, 27th in math, 20th in science (15-year-olds), 24th in literacy and next to last in general ignorance concerning social issues.

 Government.
-Is it not interesting that, of the nation's 20 women Senators, 70 percent are Democrats, and of its 84 Congresswomen, 74 percent are Democrats?
+Is it not interesting that, of U.S. female congressional folk, the lion’s share are Democrats?
 Though the Democratic party is not exactly a vast bastion of female representation, what does that say about the Republican Party whose women represent 6 percent of Senators and 5 percent of Congresspersons?
 What it says is, "boys club."
 What it says is, as long as we can keep women in the kitchen with their bathrobes and fuzzy slippers, we can keep them in their place and out of our policy-making.

 Technology.
 Silicon Valley is like Oz.
 For men, that is.
 Because, men pull most of the strings in hi-tech as they seemingly do everywhere else.
 Men hold 74 percent of tech jobs overall.
 Darlings of digital, Google, Facebook, Twitter and Microsoft, are gracious enough to allow about 10-15 percent of women on tech teams.
 Those women who are gifted such an honor are far outnumbered when it comes to executing leadership decisions that influence the products and services we use every minute of every day.
 That's right, 70-80 percent of tech management and executive roles are awarded to men, or should I say very young men who must look better than women do in hoodies, over-sized glasses and wrinkled jeans, otherwise, none of them have come up with a proper algorithm that proves why they get to run the show.